Do these cold, short days have you dreaming about summer vacation?

 While you read travel site reviews, compare car rentals and shop for airline tickets, start a dedicated savings account now so you can prepay part or all of your vacation costs.

-The average gym membership cost $41 a month in 2014, according to this report from the Christian Science Monitor.
+The average gym membership cost was $41 a month in 2014, according to the Christian Science Monitor.
 And that’s not counting the initiation fee.
-Check out cheap options at your local community center or pool.
-Or, for the cost of a pair of sneakers, go outdoors and walk or run.
+Cut that cost and — for the price of a pair of sneakers — go outdoors and walk or run.
+In fourth months, you’ll have saved more than $150.

-Before selling, erase all personal data from a mobile phone.
+Be sure that before you sell, you erase all personal data from your device.
 Lifehacker tells how to securely wipe various types of phones.

 Downscale your data service for more savings.
 You may find that dropping just one tier from your current plan will save $15 a month, or $60 total in four months.